-Everything about Chateau La Dominique St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau La Dominique St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, and information on their vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Dominique History, Overview

-Owned by the Fayat family since 1969, when they purchased the estate from the de Bailliencourt family, who counted the vineyards among their holdings since 1933.
-The de Bailliencourt family still own Chateau Gazin in Pomerol.
+Owned by the Fayat family since 1969, when they purchased the estate from the de Bailliencourt family, who had owned the vineyard since 1933.
+The de Bailliencourt family still owns Chateau Gazin in Pomerol.
 Chateau La Dominique has experienced numerous changes over the previous two decades since it was obtained by Clement Fayat.

-Things appear to be getting better at La Dominique, especially since Jean-Luc Thunevin came aboard in 2007 to consult.
+Things appear to be getting better and better at La Dominique, especially since Jean-Luc Thunevin came aboard in 2007 to consult.
 Clement Fayat, the owner of La Dominique also counts among his holdings, Chateau Fayat in Pomerol and Clement Pichon in the Haut Medoc appellation.
-The family also recently purchased Vieux Fortin in St. Emilion.
-The 5 hectare vineyard is located adjacent to La Dominique.
-Rumors and common sense says, they are trying to have those vines incorporated into the classified hectares at La Dominique.

 Chateau La Dominique Vineyards, Terroir, Grapes, Winemaking